MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 ### Training considerations:
 - Use training to help raise awareness about where resources [can be accessed in Teams on desktop or mobile devices](https://support.microsoft.com/topic/3da30f39-684a-4bde-bb81-2e1407d59b52).
-- Showcase different ways to connect and engage with cards on the Dashboard and content in the Feed.
+- Showcase different ways to connect and engage with cards on the dashboard and content in the Feed.
 Consider providing different training guidance for different audiences.
 - Highlight popular portals in SharePoint that can be found in the Resource tab when on a mobile device.